openssl/openssl/doc/designs/quic-design/qlog.md

 Output Format
 -------------

-The output format will always be the JSON-SEQ QLOG variant.
+The output format will always be the JSON-SEQ qlog variant.
 This has the advantage that each event simply involves concatenating another record to an output log file and does not require nesting of syntactic constructs between events.